ivoleitao/shadertoy_api/README.md

 **Extended Client API**

-All the Base API features plus the following available on a extended interface API:
+All the client API features plus the following available on a extended API:
 * `Find user` by id
 * `Query shaders by user id`, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
 All the query results are paginated through the `from` and `num` parameters
 * `Query shaders by user id`, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
 All the query results are paginated through the `from` and `num` parameters